Food, Transportation and Other Essentials

 • Ensure your address is updated on COMPASS (or call a CAO to update it) in case the state requests documentation from you to prove your exemption.

-If you are a partner hoping to spread the word, you can find an informational flyer here. | Español
+If you are a partner hoping to spread the word, you can find an Action Toolkit here.

 Food and essentials for pregnant individuals and new parents